<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=412613405606678&amp;ev=PageView&amp;noscript=1">

 open-book-reading.png

 After processing the situation with my family and close friends, I realized that what I liked about working in special education did not involve working in classrooms.
 Instead, I liked the actual process of learning about different methods of special education.
 In my spare time, I watched documentaries about individuals with special needs, read hearing decisions in cases involving special education disputes, and devoured research articles about autism.
 Therefore, I decided to focus my career on the research that is involved in special education, and this is a path that I have been moderately successful in.
 To date, I have completed one internship that focused on different aspects of disability research.
-I am currently working in a second internship in the same field, and I am hoping that this will lead to permanent employment.
+I am currently working on a second internship in the same field, and I am hoping that this will lead to permanent employment.

 teacher-reading-to-class.png

-• Encourage your children and students with ASD to take the time to think about potential career paths, and to not “jump into” a potentially inappropriate choice.
+• Encourage your autistic children and students to take the time to think about potential career paths, and to not “jump into” a potentially inappropriate choice.
 My decision to study special education was the result of my personal experiences and my enjoyment of reading about those with disabilities, and not due to my actual strengths.

-• Allow individuals with ASD to pursue a career path that they feel is interesting and appropriate for their needs, and step back as they experiment with it.
+• Allow autistic individuals to pursue a career path that they feel is interesting and appropriate for their needs, and step back as they experiment with it.
 They may find their perfect niche or they may realize that another career path may be best, and these conclusions will mean more if they are drawn at least semi-independently.

 Top 10 Job Interview Tips for People with Autism